maziac/DeZog/documentation/ReverseEngineeringUsage.md

 ~~~

 Notes:
-- Also the step-over acknowledges the SKIP (or SKIPWORD).
+- The step-over also acknowledges the SKIP (or SKIPWORD).
 - If you need to skip more than 2 bytes you can use several SKIP/SKIPWORD in sequence, e.g.:
     ~~~list
     8000.9  CF          RST 08